ajehumette/introductory-econometrics/README.md

-# This repository contains the training files for introductory econometrics teaching.
+# This repository contains notes from Jeffrey Wooldridge Introductory Econometrics.
+There is also some code from other macro and microeconometrics projects.